 A user enters a search query on Google and corresponding ads are displayed above search results.

-Every time a user clicks on an ad, the advertiser’s account is debited and the user gets redirected to the promoted website.
+Every time a user clicks on an ad, the advertiser’s account is charged and the user gets sent to the promoted website.

 Activating ads on Facebook (or other social networks) falls into the marketing category known as paid social.